Jump to Topic

 For a quick tutorial, watch the video below.

-The status of your order, including an estimated date of delivery, can be viewed anytime through your GENEWIZ account.
+The status of your order, including an estimated date of delivery, can be viewed anytime through your Azenta account.
 Visit the Order Summary page of your project to find the current order status.

 We hold samples for 1 year after project completion.
 Please contact us if you would like samples retained for a longer period of time or shipped back to you.